Algerian Ligue Professionnelle 1: The Division Honneur 1963–1964, Second edition of the championship

 The championship is once again modified during the season 1963–1964.
 After a very complex competition season regional tournaments organized on a system comprising several groups, with some cases a regional final and a final tournament designating the first champion of Algeria; Algerian football leaders managed to reach a certain elite.
 Most teams that participated in the competition last season are grouped into three regional divisions.
 The championship then took the name of ephemeral DH, the "Honor Division".
 Unlike the previous season, instead of many individual groups composed three regions or regional football leagues, only one group per region was implemented.

 Following these regional championships, for the Western region or West Division Honneur, the ASM Oran was crowned regional champion after a final victory two goals to one against his rival of Oran on MC Oran and qualified for the national tournament with striker Abdelkader Reguig surnamed Pons.

 For the Central Region or Division Honneur Center, the NA Hussein Dey cap on the pole on the final day its direct rival, the CR Belcourt thanks to their goalkeeper Amirat, Senior contributor to the qualification of its team in the national tournament, annihilating attempts playmaker chabibiste Hacène Lalmas.

 As for the East region or Eastern Division Honneur is even the USM Annaba former USM Bone winner of the group I qualified for the second consecutive year the final tournament with his player coach Mohamed Boufermès.
 She beats the departmental final MSP Batna winner of Group II.

 This time the three were regional champions met in Constantine to determine who will win the second title.
 As the edition takes place in this city, it was decided that the fourth team to accompany the three champions, the dolphin would be the Honorary Division of the League of Constantine, the MSP Batna.
-After the competition, the USM Annaba winner in the semifinals of the ASM Oran), will be needed in the final against NA Hussein Dey (winner of him MSP Batna), a score of one goal to nil.
+After the competition, the USM Annaba winner in the semi-finals of the ASM Oran), will be needed in the final against NA Hussein Dey (winner of him MSP Batna), a score of one goal to nil.
 This is to date the first and only league title usmistes of Annaba.